paulinxe/nodejs_typescript_scaffold/README.md

 # Install

+Copy the contents of `.env.example` to `.env`.

+Set the `APP_PORT` variable to whatever port you want to access the app.

-Located in the project root, run: `make install`.
+Then, run: `make install`.
-This will prepare the app to listen in the port 3000.
+This will prepare the app to listen.
-If you want to change it, create a `.env` file and set the `APP_PORT` variable.

 # Run

-Located in the project root, run: `make run`
+Located in the project root, run: `make run` or `make run-dev` if you want it in development mode.